AGORA: Registration

-AGORA Partners

-Each partner is responsible for a different aspect of AGORA.
-The partners meet at regular intervals to determine how the programme works and develops.
-Feedback from the participating institutions contributes significantly to the development of the programme.

 Restrictions

 Due to publishers' market interests and business plans, not all developing countries are eligible, as in some of these countries, the publishers have significant levels of existing subscriptions.
 Some of these countries include South Africa, India and China.

 Critics find problems with the use of GNI as a criterion, however.
 China, for example, is a large developing country facing an information divide, which is not reflected by the GNI.
 In large cities and coastal areas of China, per capita GNI can be four times that of the poor localities, yet poor 'local' researchers cannot get low-price access because China as a whole surpasses the baseline criterion.